nerdguidedc/nerdguidedc.github.io/_posts/2017-04-22-national-math-festival.md

 that want early access to events with limited seating, individual and family memberships will be available starting in early 2017, but preregistration is not required.
 Over 20,000 people attended the first National Math Festival in 2015.

+At the National Math Festival, you'll get a glimpse of some of the many ways in which math patterns your life.
+Learn how big math can get, from the power of symmetry in shaping the universe to the outer reaches of black holes—then zero in on your own life, from the mathematics of eyesight to the DNA in your cells!
+Learn about the power of hurricane storm surges and the math behind drag racing, music, and art.

+"Mathematics really is on some level accessible to everybody.
+Mathematics truly is part of our nature—to find structure in the world is simply how our brains work.
+When we make a point of making it accessible to people who haven't done high-level mathematics, I think we just bring that joy to everybody." - Dr.
+Rebecca Goldin, George Mason University